 Homeless counts are mandated every two years by the U.S. Department of Housing and Urban Development for all communities that receive federal funds for homelessness programs.
-Santa Monica's volunteers to conduct acount annually as year-to-year comparisons of data allows us to more accurately track the changes in homelessness and evaluate the success of local efforts.
+Santa Monica began conducting a Homeless Count on an annual basis in 2010 in order to more rapidly identify and respond to homeless population trends by accurately tracking the changes in homelessness and evaluating the success of local efforts.

 The 2013 Homeless Count took place on Wednesday, January 30.
-This event could not have taken place without the support of the community!
-Email us for more information on how to get involved or click here to register for the 2013 Count!.
+This event could not have taken place without the support of the community, including over 250 community volunteers and City staff who covered each street in Santa Monica!
+Email us for more information on how to get involved or click here to register for the 2014 Count!

-It is a testament to the efforts of the City and local service providers that the number of homeless individuals on the streets has not increased appreciably despite adverse local and regional conditions that could have significantly increased the count, such as:
+It is a testament to the efforts of the City and local service providers that the number of homeless individuals counted remains stable from 2012 despite adverse local and regional conditions that could have significantly increased the count, such as:

-- A sluggish economic recovery which has prevented many low-income households from finding work, and continues to push many households towards the brink of homelessness;
+- A slow economic recovery, which has prevented many low-income households from finding work, and continues to push many households towards the brink of homelessness;

-- Last year’s discontinuation of the Eviction Prevention and Rehousing Assistance (EPRA) Program, which provided homeless prevention assistance through federal stimulus funds received by the City.
+- The recent discontinuation of the Eviction Prevention and Rehousing Assistance (EPRA) Program, which provided homeless prevention assistance through federal stimulus funds received by the City.

 Additional noteworthy findings include: